SDGforskning/sdg-strings/SDG05_query_action_WoS.md

 #### Phrase 1

-This phrase covers ensuring women's access and rights to financial services.
-The basic structure is _action + access/rights + financial services + women_.
+This phrase covers ensuring access and rights to financial services for women/from a gender perspective.
+The basic structure is _action + access/rights + financial services + women/gender_.

 Sources of terms for financial services included <a href="#f2ca">UN DESA (2009)</a> and a digital financial inclusion report from the <a href="#f5ca">UNSGSA et al. (2018)</a>.